40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Image Source: wikipedia

-In this painting, he used various geometric structures to give facial characteristics to the subject.
+The abstract art shows various geometric structures to produce facial characteristics for the subject.

-He was inspired by the artistic cultures of Africa to use various shades of red and yellow to make the man in the picture appear senile.
+He was inspired by the artistic cultures of Africa, which drove him to use various shades of red and yellow to make the man in the picture appear senile.

-The portrayal of the subject of this painting makes it one of the most famous abstract art faces in the world.
+The portrayal of the subject makes it one of the most famous abstract art faces in the world.

 ArtistPaul Klee